brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Broom of Flying / Winged Boots

 Flight is extremely useful both in combat and out of combat and can turn some puzzles and encounters into a cakewalk.
-Both the Broom of Flying and Winged Boots are uncommon magic items—and that’s a real undervaluation considering how useful they are.
+Both the Broom of Flying and Winged Boots are uncommon magic items—and that’s a real undervaluation, considering how useful they are.
 Either one will get the job done.

 The Broom of Flying has a fly speed of 50 as long as you and your gear are fairly light, otherwise it switches to 30 with a heavier load.
 The Winged Boots match your walking speed and have a four-hour-per-day limit, but have no weight limit.
 For most characters, the Broom of Flying will be faster.
 There’s not a huge difference in how these two items perform, though, and either will serve you well.